 MA Degree Description and Philosophy

-The Master of Arts in Dance was created to serve dance educators who are currently teaching primarily in secondary and community college venues.
+The Department of Dance at CSU Long Beach houses the only low-residency M.A. degree in dance in California that is designed specifically to serve dance educators.
+Created to serve dance educators who are currently teaching primarily in secondary and community college venues, the Master of Arts in dance course work is completed in three intensive summer sessions of study in which 9-12 units are earned each summer.
+For this reason the program is run as a Special Sessions Program through the University's College of Continuing and Professional Education.
 The curriculum is designed to broaden and deepen dance knowledge and skills ranging from technique to composition, dance history and dance production.
 This degree elevates an undergraduate teaching credential to graduate status, usually commanding a pay increase for dance educators.
-Because the students for the M.A. are teaching during the academic year, course work is completed in three intensive summer sessions of study in which 9-12 units are earned each summer.
 The ideal class size for this degree is 15-20.
-No other institution of higher education in the state of California offers such an emphasis at the M.A. level.

 The M.A. in Dance offers both studio and theory courses in its curriculum.
 All courses are designed to introduce new concepts and trigger deeper thought and analysis in the field of dance.
 All courses in the M.A. degree are at the graduate level and are offered only to graduate students.